spglib/spglib/doc/magnetic_spacegroup.md

 ## Action of MSG operations

 In general, we can arbitrarily choose how MSG operation acts on objects as long as it satisfies the definition of left actions.
-Here are the examples of objects and actions on them:
+Here are the examples of objects and actions on them [^notation2]:

 - Collinear magnetic moment {math}`m_{z}` without spin-orbit coupling
     ```{math}